monopole/mdrip/README.md

 [here](https://raw.githubusercontent.com/monopole/mdrip/master/example_tutorial.md)
 ) has code blocks that write, compile and run a Go program.

-An _@labels_ found in a HTML comment immediately preceeding a code block identify the block as part of a _labelled script_.

-The tool accepts a file argument and a label argument and extracts the matching script.
+The tool accepts a file argument and a label argument and extracts all blocks with that label.

-If a block has multiple labels, it can be incorporated into multiple scripts (e.g. common initialization code).
-If a block has no label, this tool ignores it.
+If a block has multiple labels, it can be incorporated into multiple scripts.
+If a block has no label, it's ignored.
 The number of scripts that can be extracted from a markdown file equals the number of unique labels.

 A block with a label like `@init` might merely define a few env variables.
 It might have a second label like `@lesson1` that also